LuXuanqing/calculator/README.md

 # calculator
 ### [Click to play](https://luxuanqing.github.io/calculator/)
 This is my first exercise project after learning **DOM programming**, inspired by [worawaluns](https://dribbble.com/shots/2320805--Freebie-Calculator-UI-Sketch).
-It fits both mobile and desktop, including **CSS animation** at the same time.
+It is **responsive** designed, fitting both mobile and desktop.
+At the same time, **CSS animation** makes interactions more lively.

-Although jQuery is a powerful weapon and I once used it in this project, but finally I keep using javascript purely.
+Although jQuery is handy and I once used it in this project, but finally I insisted using javascript purely.
 There are two reasons:

 1. I don't want to depend a library too much especially when learning basic skills.
 2. jQuery may be outdated in some ways.

 ## Todo list